We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 He adds that the R&DTI has given investors confidence in the company with the Australian Government seen as a financial backer and partner in developing the breakthrough semiconductor technology.

-"Semiconductors have important strategic value for Australia.
+The company’s head of investor relations, Stef Winwood, explains the broader value of the R&DTI’s support for innovation, "Semiconductors have important strategic value for Australia.
 We certainly want to be part of Australia making more strides in advanced manufacturing capability.
 We have all seen, thanks to COVID, what supply chain vulnerability can look like."